woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode10.md

 **Harry**: OK.
 You go out and get a drink of water at the fountain.

-**Susan**: The fountain is over there, Michelle.Near the Exit sign.
+**Susan**: The fountain is over there, Michelle.
+Near the Exit sign.

 **Michelle**: Thank you.

 **Harry**: Michelle is a little shy.

 **Susan**: I used to be that way when I was her age.
-Harry, if Michells doesn't want to go, we don't have to.
+Harry, if Michelle doesn't want to go, we don't have to.

 **Harry**: She'll be fine.
 Remember, I haven't dated anyone else since her mother died.
 This is a little difficult for her.
 Are you ready to go?

 **Susan**: Yes.
 But could you wait one minute?
 I have a call to make.
 Would you excuse me?

-**Susan**: Sam, get Mr. Levine a Toytown Stores on the telephone for me, please.
+**Susan**: Sam, get Mr. Levine at Toytown Stores on the telephone for me, please.

 **Sam**: Right.
 Hello.
 Susan Stewart calling Mr. Levine please.
-He's on the phone
+He's on the phone.

 **Susan**: Mr. Levine, Susan Stewart.
-I find myself in an barrassing situation.
+I find myself in an embarrassing situation.
 I made another lunch date for today and forgot to enter it in my appointment book.
 Can you and I meet for drinks tomorrow?
 I'd really appreciate it...
-Yes...Thank you...Tomorrow at five o'clock at the Biltrnore.
+Yes...
+Thank you...
+Tomorrow at five o'clock at the Biltmore.
 I'll see you then.
-Thank you, Mr.Levine.
+Thank you, Mr. Levine.

 **Waiter**: Welcome to the South Street Restaurant, folks.
 What'll it be?